Arm pain is defined as discomfort or pain experienced anywhere throughout the arm. It can include pain in the wrist, elbow, and shoulder.

-- Blood tests can help your detect some conditions that would cause arm pain, such as diabetes or certain conditions that cause inflammation of the joints.
+- Blood tests can help your doctor detect some conditions that can cause arm pain, such as diabetes, or certain conditions that cause inflammation of the joints.

 - X-rays can help your doctor diagnose broken or fractured bones.

-- Ultrasounds use high-frequency sound waves to get an image of the inside of the body, and they can help your doctor detect problems with joints, ligaments, and tendons.
+- Ultrasounds use high-frequency sound waves to get an image of the inside of the body.
+They can help your doctor detect problems with joints, ligaments, and tendons.

-- Your doctor can use MRIs and CT scans to get a more detailed image of soft tissue and bones.
+- Your doctor may order MRIs and CT scans to get a more detailed image of soft tissue and bones.
 This can help them detect problems.

 Most of the time arm pain isn’t a sign of a medical emergency.
 In many cases, you can treat arm pain with home remedies.
 However, you should get emergency medical in some cases.

-You should call 911 or go to the nearest emergency room if you suspect that a broken bone, heart attack, or another heart condition is causing your arm pain
+You should call 911 immediately if you suspect that a heart attack, or another heart condition, is causing your arm pain.

 Other symptoms of a heart attack include: